-- Mosquitoes or other insects that have made contact with infected blood
+- Mosquitoes or other insects that have been in contact with infected blood

 - Joint or muscle pain

-There are medications a person can take if they are HIV positive to help keep their immune system healthy.
-People with HIV/AIDS need to make a commitment to manage this infection and be monitored closely by a health care provider.
+There are medications a person can take if they are HIV positive to help keep their immune system healthy and slow the progression of the disease, these medications are called antiretroviral therapy.
+Treatment for HIV/AIDS requires a commitment to manage the infection and to be monitored closely by a health care provider.

 What about partners?

+Notifying partners is very important.
 Individuals who test positive for HIV are asked to tell all sexual partners so they can be tested.
-A public health nurse is able to help contact sexual partners as needed.
+A public health nurse can help contact sexual partners as needed.